 8. Hepatitis B

 Pneumonia is a leading cause of childhood mortality, killing 18% of the 6.9 million under-5s that died in 2011.
 The type-b strain of the Haemophilus influenzae bacteria (Hib) is one the main causes of such pneumonia, along with Streptococcus pneumoniae, which it interacts with.

 In the 1990s, only one low-income country offered the vaccine to Hib.
 GAVI, a partnership that promotes vaccinations, then campaigned and presented strong evidence as to the benefits of the vaccine.
 Governments responded: “By 2011, nearly all GAVI-eligible countries had introduced Hib vaccines with GAVI support, immunising a cumulative 124 million children and preventing an estimated 697,000 future deaths.”

-These have all been significantly funded by the GAVI Alliance, which is supported by government aid (including the UK) and private philanthropists.
-(It raises funds by selling long-term bonds backed by donor governments, meaning money is immediately provided by investors in those bonds: http://www.gavialliance.org/funding/how-gavi-is-funded/innovative-finance/)
+Vaccines/treatment of these have all been significantly funded by the GAVI Alliance, which is supported by government aid (including the UK) and private philanthropists.
+It raises funds by selling long-term bonds backed by donor governments, meaning money is immediately provided by investors in those bonds.

 But what about overpopulation?

 Firstly, as this World Bank article highlights, probably the biggest influence on fertility rates (how many children a woman has) is childhood mortality.
-If you reduce child mortality, adults have fewer children. (see box 2 on page 11 of the article for a summary).
+If you reduce child mortality, adults have fewer children (see box 2 on page 11 of the article for a summary).
 And the wonderfully enthusiastic Hans Rosling presents this 3-minute video showing how fertility rates and childhood mortality rates have changed since the 1960s.

 There are of course other important influences on fertility rates, including education and access to family planning/contraception, but childhood mortality appears to be more influential than each of these.
 But the second point is that these diseases don’t just kill: they often also cause serious physical weakness, mental exhaustion and disability.
 This makes it much harder for children to receive good education in the first place; children can’t access school or are unable to properly concentrate once there, or the teachers themselves have the same problem.